fuse-open/docs/articles/fuse-for-designers.md

         - Blood
         - Satsuma
 ```
 So why should you care about this?
 Well, it’s not likely that you will ever need to make your own data structures but it does help you understand how how it is structured.
-When we need to access the `sub-types` of `Apples` it would be helpful to know how to tell Fuse “Hey go check that Fruits list and when you get to the Apple list inside of it, give me all of those.”
+When we need to access the `sub-types` of `Apples` it would be helpful to know how to tell Fuse "Hey go check that Fruits list and when you get to the Apple list inside of it, give me all of those."

 ### Creating mock data: